 NOTE: department activities that support research but are not considered organized or separately budgeted research activities (faculty research accounts, setup, seed funding, bridge funding, etc. should be tracked as “department research” with a 41XXXX UC Account (see below).

-This category includes academic department activities in support of research.
-These may include allocations for:
+This category includes academic department activities in support of research, and may include allocations for:

-- equipment to support research activities that is not charged to a grant,
+- Equipment to support research activities that is not charged to a contract or a grant

 Summer Session includes the following expenditures: